mola-T/timp/README.md

 There is no typo. `threadS-x` functions are functions in `thread-server.el` which is working in the dark.

 When your package go dark, you may need to bribe this package.
 In your dark package, requiring `thread-server` is optional.
 Because `thread-sever` is always loaded (otherwise, `thread.get` fails).
-Even if you required this package, you will get many compile warnings, because the dark doesn't follow the rule.
+Even if you required this package, you will get many compile warnings, because the dark doesn't follow the rules XD.

 OK.
 We come back to `threadS-send-tgi-data`. `tgi` stands fo thread generated instruction.
 In your dark package, you may have functions monitoring something, for example file changes.
 This is quite easy to be done by a timer.
 When you have new information in the dark, how to send back to the parent thread?
 Right, by using this function.
 As usual, it is not difficult.